pilgreen/loopit/README.md

 ### -data file|url

-The data flag will accept a file path on the system or a url to a CSV or JSON file.
+The data flag will accept a file path on the system or a url to a CSV, JSON or RSS file.
 Loopit will make a map of the file data and pass it to the template.

 In the case of a CSV file, loopit will create an object for each row using the first row as the keys for each object.
 Therefore, the file needs to have a header row with column names that can be used in the dot notation of the "text/template" pacakge.
 As a general rule stick to single words without punctuation and you should be fine.

 In the case of a JSON file, loopit will pass the object or array straight through.

+In the case of an RSS file, loopit will convert most standard elements.

-*Loopit will also accept CSV and JSON data passed in through stdin if -data is ommitted.*
+*If you do not specify a template file, loopit will print the parsed data to sdout.
+It will also accept data piped in through stdin if -data is ommitted.*

 ### -markdown